davars/sohop/README.md

 [![report card](https://goreportcard.com/badge/github.com/davars/sohop)](https://goreportcard.com/report/github.com/davars/sohop)

-This program is a reverse proxy that can optionally restrict access to users authenticated with OAuth (currently supports authorizing members of a specified Github organization, or users whose Google account email matches a specified regex).
+This program is a reverse proxy that can optionally restrict access to users authenticated with OAuth (currently supports authorizing members of a specified Github organization).
 It also provides a health check endpoint that reports the reachability of the upstream services.

 I use it to expose erstwhile intranet apps to the public internet while continuing to restrict access, and without having to configure authentication / authorization in the intranet apps themselves.
 They are installed as if they're